hplgit/uio-thesis/README.md

 uio-thesis
 ==========

 LaTeX setup for a PhD thesis at the University of Oslo.
+Run `make.sh` to compile and `clean.sh` to clean.